stevenharman/dumb_delegator/README.md

 ## Installation

-Add this line to your application's Gemfile:
+Add this line to your Gemfile:

 ```ruby
 gem "dumb_delegator"
 ```

-And then execute:
+And then install:

 ```bash
 $ bundle
 ```

-Or install it yourself as:
+Or install it yourself:

 ```bash
 $ gem install dumb_delegator